-It is important to be aware that proofing is not simply looking at the content to see if it makes sense, it requires a detailed check because human errors are inevitable.
-What follows is a guide to help make sure mistakes are minimised which has been compiled from a combination of our own experience having worked with a number of editors and copywriters, and the best advice from a range of articles on various websites:
+It’s important to be aware that proofing is not simply looking at the content to see if it makes sense, it requires a detailed check because human errors are inevitable.
+What follows is a guide to help make sure mistakes are minimised which has been compiled from a combination of our own experience working with editors and copywriters, and the best advice from a range of articles online:

 - Ask someone else.
-You are familiar with the project and so can easily miss the same errors time after time.
-Get someone else to review it and you may find they are able to spot mistakes you had missed.
+You’re familiar with the project and so can easily miss the same errors time after time.
+Get someone else to review it and you may find they’re able to spot mistakes you’d missed.

 - Come back to it.
-It is useful to revisit a proof the next day as this will enable you to look at it with a fresher perspective.
-This is especially useful if you cannot get a third-party to check it (as above)
+It’s useful to revisit a proof the next day as this will enable you to look at it with a fresher perspective.
+This is especially useful if you cannot get a third-party to check it (see above).

-- Find some space: It is very easy to get distracted and miss mistakes, so make sure you have a quiet space with no distractions (TV, phone, office noise, radio, music, email etc)
+- Find some space: It is very easy to get distracted and miss errors, so make sure you have a quiet space with no distractions (TV, phone, office noise, radio, music, email etc).

 - Zoom out.
 Viewing the proof closeup can be useful for detail, but you need to check it in context at actual size as well (or zoomed out if it is a roller banner or other large print).